- Home

 If you miss the deadline, you won’t be able to get the tax credit for that year.

-For more details, visit Colorado Department of Higher Education or this fact sheet.
+For more details, visit Colorado Department of Higher Education.

 Questions?
 Email us.